Quasa

 Cine-files

-As part of the deal, announced Wednesday, Runway receives access to Lionsgate's treasure trove of movies and TV shows — which in return the startup will use to develop a new AI model exclusively for the Hollywood studio.
+As part of the deal, announced Wednesday, Runway receives access to Lionsgate’s extensive library of movies and TV shows.
+In return, the startup will use this material to develop a new AI model tailored exclusively for the Hollywood studio.

-Runway claims that the AI model will be capable of generating "cinematic video."
-And Lionsgate vice chairman Michael Burns says the tech will save the company "millions and millions of dollars," per the WSJ — remarks that suggest an aim of slashing jobs if the project is successful, with Burns saying the goal is to use the tool for roles that have traditionally been done by humans, like storyboarding and the creation of visual effects.
+Runway claims the resulting model will be capable of generating “cinematic video.”
+Lionsgate vice chairman Michael Burns told the WSJ that the technology could save the company “millions and millions of dollars,” hinting at potential efficiencies in areas traditionally handled by humans—such as storyboarding and visual effects.

-"We do a lot of action movies, so we blow a lot of things up and that is one of the things Runway does," Burns told the paper.
+“We do a lot of action movies, so we blow a lot of things up and that is one of the things Runway does,” Burns added.

 Copy That

-Runway also enters this relationship with some baggage: along with several other generative AI companies like Midjourney, it was sued by artists for committing copyright infringement by using their artwork to train its AI models without permission.
+Runway also brings its own challenges to the partnership.
+Along with other generative-AI companies such as Midjourney, it is currently being sued by artists who allege copyright infringement after their work was used to train AI models without permission.

 Above Board

-These tensions came to a head last year, when actors and screenwriters joined forces in a major strike that, among other concessions, successfully sought landmark AI protections.
+These tensions reached a peak last year, when actors and screenwriters staged a historic joint strike that secured landmark contractual protections against unauthorized AI use.

-This week, California expanded on those AI safeguards with two new pieces of legislation that make it illegal to use AI to replicate an actor's likeness and voice without explicit permission.
+This week, California strengthened those safeguards with two new pieces of legislation that prohibit the use of AI to replicate an actor’s likeness or voice without explicit consent.

 Thank you!